-To the Board of Directors and Shareholders of AVI BIOPHARMA, INC.
+To the Board of Directors and Shareholders of AVI BIOPHARMA.
+INC.

-We have audited the accompanying balance sheets of AVIBIOPHARMA, INC. (an Oregon corporation in the development stage) as of December 31, 2001 and 2000, and the related statements of operations, shareholders' equity and cash flows for each of the three years in the period ended December 31, 2001 and for the period from inception (July 22, 1980) to December 31, 2001.
+We have audited the accompanying balance sheet of AVI BIOPHARMA, INC. (an Oregon corporation in the development stage) as of December 31, 2001, and the related statements of operations, shareholders' equity and cash flows for each of the two years in the period ended December 31, 2001 and for the period from inception (July 22, 1980) to December 31, 2001.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.